createchaos/arc_574/README.md

 While Compas and CompasFab are available to download and install using only conda commands, the ABB communication library must be cloned from GitHub and then installed in a similar way.

 You can clone the repository using a desktop application such as the [Github app](https://desktop.github.com/).
-To keep things simple, however, we are just going to close the repository using the command line.
+To keep things simple, however, we are just going to clone the repository using the command line.

 1) Make a folder in Documents called GitHub
 2) Open Anaconda Prompt